BibliothecaDAO/master-scroll/docs/game/buildings.md

 ## Building Decay

-Buildings in the game exponentially decay over time - the more building of the same typ you have, the faster they decay.
+Buildings in the game exponentially decay over time - the more building of the same type you have, the faster they decay.

 Each building decays at a different rate, for example, Castles decay slower than a House.